influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withSolversMixin(solvers)
 ```

-Solvers is a list of challenge solvers that will be used to solve ACME challenges for the matching domains.
+"Solvers is a list of challenge solvers that will be used to solve ACME challenges for the matching domains.
 Solver configurations must be provided in order to obtain certificates from an ACME server.
-For more information, see: https://cert-manager.io/docs/configuration/acme/
+For more information, see: https://cert-manager.io/docs/configuration/acme/"

 **Note:** This function appends passed data to existing values

 ## obj spec.acme.externalAccountBinding

-ExternalAccountBinding is a reference to a CA external account of the ACME server.
-If set, upon registration cert-manager will attempt to associate the given external account credentials with the registered ACME account.
+"ExternalAccountBinding is a reference to a CA external account of the ACME server.
+If set, upon registration cert-manager will attempt to associate the given external account credentials with the registered ACME account."

 ### fn spec.acme.externalAccountBinding.withKeyAlgorithm